ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_posts/2025-06-08-post-guidance.md

 ## 🪄 Step 1: Create Your New Markdown File

-In your project folder, navigate to:
+In the project folder, navigate to:

 ```
 _pages/      ← for pages like About, Notes, etc.